Family Services Building: History

 Before the building was finished, the Queensland Labor Government transferred the business and assets of the state bank to the Commonwealth Bank, on 8 December 1920.
 The nearly completed, purpose-designed Queensland state bank headquarters building was then fitted out for the Queensland Government Insurance Office.

 By 1921 the offices had been renamed the Queensland Government Insurance Building.
 It was completed and fully occupied by mid-1922, with the State Government Insurance Office (SGIO) occupying the basement, ground, and first to third floors.
 Other first occupants included the State Land Tax Office, the State Industrial Arbitration Court, the Public Service Commissioner, the Public Curator and the Main Roads Board.
-Most of these had removed from cramped quarters in the Treasury Building opposite.
-Accommodated on the roof was the State Time Station's observing room.
+Most of these had been removed from cramped quarters, in the opposite, Treasury Building.
+Accommodated on the roof, was the State Time Station's observing room.

-From 1925-26 Queensland's first official radio broadcaster, the Queensland Radio Service and station 4QG (Queensland Government), which had been established in July 1925, were located in rooms on the roof of the Queensland Government Insurance Building.
+From 1925 to 26 Queensland's first official radio broadcaster, the Queensland Radio Service and station 4QG (Queensland Government), which had been established in July 1925, were located in rooms on the roof of the Queensland Government Insurance Building.
 This necessitated the installation of large aerials on the roof, which were not removed until after 1945.
 Both 4QG and the Postmaster General's radio station broadcast from the building during the 1930s.
-From 1930 to 1932, 4QG was part of Australia's first national radio network, the privately owned Australian Broadcasting Company Ltd. In mid-1932 the licence was transferred to the federal government's newly created Australian Broadcasting Commission.
+From 1930 to 1932, 4QG was part of Australia's first national radio network, the privately owned Australian Broadcasting Company Ltd. In mid-1932, the licence was transferred to the federal government's newly created Australian Broadcasting Commission.

-In 1931 the SGIO removed to other premises and the building was occupied principally by the Land and Income Tax Department.
+In 1931 the SGIO moved to other premises and the building was occupied principally by the Land and Income Tax Department.
 Despite income tax being transferred to federal control c.1943, the office block was known as the Taxation Building until 1962.

 In 1947 the original lift and concrete staircase in the George Street vestibule were removed, and replaced with a pair of lifts.

 In 1962 the building was occupied by the Co-ordinator-General's Department and renamed the Administration Building.
 With the new tenancy, the George Street vestibule was refitted and the original lift in the Elizabeth Street vestibule was replaced.

 From 1963 to 1984 the Health Department was a principal occupant of the Administration Building.
 Since 1988 the building has been occupied by Family Services, and takes its name from this department.

 In 1990 the Elizabeth Street vestibule was partly refurbished.